etc1290/Stembase/log.md

 	# Fixed
 	1. Fix the bug that when deleted groups have no parents or children would not work -- finished
+	2. Fix the bug that replace reserved characters function sometimes not worl well -- finished
 ---
 	## 2023.05.29		version 0.7.0
 	-- Function implementation